osmocom/osmo-ggsn/README.md

-OpenGGSN - Open Source GGSN
+OsmoGGSN - Open Source GGSN
 ===========================

 This repository contains a C-language implementation of a GGSN (Gateway GPRS Support Node), a core network element of ETSI/3GPP cellular networks such as GPRS, EDGE, UMTS or HSPA.

-OpenGGSN is part of the [Osmocom](https://osmocom.org/) Open Source Mobile Communications projects, even thogh it was previously developed by Mondru AB.
+OsmoGGSN is part of the [Osmocom](https://osmocom.org/) Open Source Mobile Communications projects, even thogh it was previously developed by Mondru AB.